MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ## Description

 This README should serve as documentation for installing the Oracle drivers on servers running using Linux OS, Specifically Ubuntu distribution.
-If you feel that the instructions aren't correct or find a better way to install drivers please contact `Data Warehouse Group`
+If you feel that the instructions aren't correct or found a better way to install drivers or instructions aren't intuitive, please contact `Data Warehouse Group` to discuss.

 ## Table of Contents